ByteChef LogoByteChef

 The response from the API.false

-keepAliveKeep alive forSTRINGControls how long the model will stay loaded into memory following the requestnull
+keepAliveKeep alive forSTRINGControls how long the model will stay loaded into memory following the requestfalse

-maxTokensNum predictINTEGERMaximum number of tokens to predict when generating text. (-1 = infinite generation, -2 = fill context)null
+maxTokensNum predictINTEGERMaximum number of tokens to predict when generating text. (-1 = infinite generation, -2 = fill context)false

-temperatureTemperatureNUMBERControls randomness: Higher values will make the output more random, while lower values like will make it more focused and deterministic.null
+temperatureTemperatureNUMBERControls randomness: Higher values will make the output more random, while lower values like will make it more focused and deterministic.false

-topKTop KINTEGERSpecify the number of token choices the generative uses to generate the next token.null
+topKTop KINTEGERSpecify the number of token choices the generative uses to generate the next token.false

 frequencyPenaltyFrequency PenaltyNUMBERNumber between -2.0 and 2.0.
-Positive values penalize new tokens based on their existing frequency in the text so far, decreasing the model’s likelihood to repeat the same line verbatim.null
+Positive values penalize new tokens based on their existing frequency in the text so far, decreasing the model's likelihood to repeat the same line verbatim.false

 presencePenaltyPresence PenaltyNUMBERNumber between -2.0 and 2.0.
-Positive values penalize new tokens based on whether they appear in the text so far, increasing the model’s likelihood to talk about new topics.null
+Positive values penalize new tokens based on whether they appear in the text so far, increasing the model's likelihood to talk about new topics.false

 stopStopARRAY